 Oral Cancer Screening

-There is one step in your dental exam that is so very important.
-It can be a real lifesaver.
-Ths step is the oral cancer exam.
-Did you know that one American dies from oral cancer every hour?
-The truth is, everyone is at risk.
-In fact, twenty-five percent of cases of oral cancer occur in non-smokers who do not have any other known risk factors.
+One American dies from oral cancer every hour.
+The hard truth is that we are all at risk.
+25% of cases of oral cancer occur in non-smokers who do not have any other known risk factors.

-What are the risk factors for Oral Cancer?
+What are the oral cancer risk factors?

 - A tongue depressor is used to check the back of the throat.

-After the Oral Cancer Screening:
+After the screening:

 - Abnormal tissues have to be biopsied, either by the dentist, or by a specialist, in order to get a definitive confirmation of Ora Cancer.